Privacy Policy.

 The personal data collected by Matomo while you use the website is immediately made anonymous and stored for an unlimited period of time.
 In any event, only those data that are absolutely necessary for fulfilling the aforementioned purposes will remain stored.

-2.5 Funding programmes
+2.5 Funding programmes and science prizes

 The legal basis for the processing of this personal data is Art.
 6 (1) b) DSGVO (performance of a contract or a pre-contractural measure).